Learning life-long skills through the arts.

 2017 Applications Available: March 1 - April 7

 Neighborhood Studios is the Greater Hartford Arts Council’s award-winning, nationally recognized summer arts apprenticeship program for area teenagers between 14-18.
-The six-week summer program kicks off on June 27 and includes an immersive, hands-on education in the arts, as well as career-skills training.
+The six-week summer program kicks off on June 26 through August 4 and includes an immersive, hands-on education in the arts, as well as career-skills training.

 Working as paid apprentices at some of Hartford’s most renowned cultural institutions, students receive training in dance, theatre, photography, writing, stage design, music, and public art.
 Apprentices are paid a $100 weekly stipend, teaching them the important responsibility of a paying job.
 Throughout the program, apprentices participate in all-day workshops with master teaching artists including a career building curriculum that teaches resume building, financial literacy, interviewing and networking skills, as well as vocational skills necessary to succeed in today’s workforce: creative problem solving, multi-media communication, teamwork and civic responsibility.
 Apprentices are selected from across the Arts Council's 34-town service area, providing an opportunity for teenagers to learn from others with different cultural, economic and geographic backgrounds.